department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 - Invoking the sidekiq job via `.perform_async` - because this is an async call it will not fail inline.
 - The sidekiq job could fail when it is picked by a sidekiq worker - if the job fails for any reason it will automatically [retry](https://github.com/department-of-veterans-affairs/vets-api/blob/master/modules/va_notify/app/sidekiq/va_notify/email_job.rb#L7) If the job continues to fail it will eventually go to the dead queue (visible in the [sidekiq dashboard](https://api.va.gov/sidekiq/morgue) and this Datadog [dashboard](https://app.ddog-gov.com/sb/f327ad72-c02a-11ec-a50a-da7ad0900007-260dfe9b82780fef7f07b002e4355281)).

+---

 ### VA Notify Callback Integration Guide for Vets-API

-To effectively track the status of individual notifications, you need to set up service callbacks that VA Notify provides.
-These callbacks will allow you to determine if each notification you send was successfully delivered, or if it failed.
-The delivery status callbacks provide real-time feedback, enabling you to monitor the delivery process and handle any issues.
+To effectively track the status of individual notifications, VA Notify provides service callbacks.
+These callbacks enable you to determine whether a notification was successfully delivered or failed, allowing you to take appropriate action.
+This guide outlines two distinct approaches to integrating callback logic: Custom Callback Handler and Default Callback Class.

 #### Why Teams Need to Integrate with Callback Logic